 The U.S. Federal Open Market Committee concluded its monetary policy meeting by holding the U.S. interest rate steady at its record low level.
-The FOMC had cut the interest rate to a new target range of 0 percent to 0.25 percent on December 16th and 250150usdchange1said today “that economic conditions are likely to warrant exceptionally low levels of the federal funds rate for an extended period”.
+The FOMC had cut the interest rate to a new target range of 0 percent to 0.25 percent on December 16th and said today “that economic conditions are likely to warrant exceptionally low levels of the federal funds rate for an extended period”.
 Today’s unanimous committee decision to keep the rate unchanged was widely expected by market forecasts.

 The Fed statement accompanying the rate decision commented on the U.S. economy, “Information received since the Federal Open Market Committee met in March indicates that the economy has continued to contract, though the pace of contraction appears to be somewhat slower.
 Household spending has shown signs of stabilizing but remains constrained by ongoing job losses, lower housing wealth, and tight credit.”